 A student from Penn Manor High School, Khaneesha Rios, visited this historical city this past summer and shared her thoughts, “I enjoyed visiting all the memorials.
 It showed a lot of history and I loved walking on the warm summer days to view the important places.
 I think big history fans should visit D.C. to learn more about it or even revisit the sights because they are really neat.”

-Time to hop on a plane for a 10-hour-flight to Munich, Germany.
+Time to hop on a plane for a 10-hour flight to Munich, Germany.
 Germany is a country in Central Europe that lies between the Baltic and North Sea.
 It hosts a population of over 82 million people in its sixteen constituent states.
 The most populated city is Berlin, which is also the capital.
 It borders the Netherlands, Poland, Austria, Switzerland, Belgium and Denmark.

 There are several differences between Germany and the United States.
 One is that their official language is German and they have a euro currency.
 They have not only a president but a chancellor too.